Rare Diseases Clinical Trials Toolbox

 DEVELOP A PROTOCOL

-The ICH GCP (International Council for Harmonization of Technical Requirements for Pharmaceuticals for Human Use - Good Clinical Practice) guideline defines the protocol as “A document that describes the objective(s), design, methodology, statistical considerations, and organization of a trial”
+The ICH GCP E6 (R3) (International Council for Harmonization of Technical Requirements for Pharmaceuticals for Human Use- Good Clinical Practice) guideline defines the protocol as “A document that describes the objective(s), design, methodology, statistical considerations and organisation of a trial.
+The protocol usually also gives the background and rationale for the trial, but these could be provided in other protocol-referenced documents”

-The research protocol explains how the proposed study methodology is appropriate for the question posed, demonstrates that the design is likely to answer the research question and why it is the best approach.
+The research protocol explains how the proposed study methodology is appropriated for the question posed, demonstrate that the design is likely to answer the research question and why it is the best approach.
 The protocol should explain:

 - how the relevant successes and failures of previous studies have been taken into account in the design of the planned trial